 Between 2003 till 2005 Greg was part of ‘Collective Vision’, producing a variety of short content while also hosting sporadic Free Cinema screenings across London.
 Of note they had a selection of 1 minute films screen as part of 'Raw Britannia' on Channel 4 which included episodes of the 'Hood Newz' directed by Hall.
 From 2004 till 2008 he made music videos under the pseudonym ‘The Beta Brothers’ alongside filmmaker Paco Sweetman, pre-dominantly producing UK Hip Hop videos for broadcast, they also made four videos for Benjamin Zephaniah’s album ‘Naked’.

 His third feature film SSDD: SAME SHIT DIFFERENT DAY (2010) was devised around a seven page outline working with actors from his previous two films and set pre-dominantly in one location of an east London pub.
 A highly politicised slice of social realism shot on a no-budget, it also featured a unique score produced by hip hop artist Jehst.
 It received the Best Script Award at the Portobello Film Festival 2010 and Best Film (No Budget) Award at the London Independent Film Festival 2011.
 The film was the first to be produced and self released under Hall’s own imprint Broke But Making Films (BBMF).

 BBMF originated as a blog but soon morphed into a production & distribution company when Hall began bootlegging his own DVD’s of THE PLAGUE in 2008.
-The brand embodied the ethos of a D.I.Y (Do It Yourself) record label and gained a Patron in the form of Director Barney Platts-Mills: “Thank God for BBMF treading the path of genuine independence”.
+The brand embodied D.I.Y (Do It Yourself) ethos and gained a Patron in the form of Director Barney Platts-Mills: “Thank God for BBMF treading the path of genuine independence”.
 In October 2011 thematic film festival Cinema Global in Mexico City hosted a retrospective of Hall’s first three features under the banner of ‘Anarchism & Cinema’, where he also led a workshop with local filmmakers who produced a collective short film together in five days.